markkcruz/prework-Light-and-Sound-Memory-Game/README.md

    When replacing the start button for the difficulty buttons, there were a various changes I had to make to the each file.
 First, I had to add the buttons to HTML and add the onclick attribute to each button.
 Second, I had to add the
    CSS color properties to each button with their respective colors.
 Finally, I had to rewire my JavaScript file to change the length of the pattern array for each difficulty button.
 The problem I encountered was the length of the array was not being assigned before the startGame() function was called.
-In order to solve this, I used the Mozilla's developer debugger the watch each variable and step-through each line.
+In order to solve this, I used the Mozilla's developer debugger to watch each variable and step-through each line.
 After some minutes, I found the bug and fixed it.
    In C++, I have had extensive experience using the debugger, so I was glad to see that those skills transferred to Web-Development.